Watch Donald Trump Struggle To Pronounce The Word ‘Venezuela’ Three Times In His Venezuela Speech Monday

 In the speech at Florida International University on Monday, Trump brought Pérez’s mother on stage, saying that her son “will not have died in vain,” according to a New York Times report.

-Trump also warned members of Venezuela’s military that they would be “risking their future, risking their lives and Venezuela’s future for a man controlled by the Cuban military and protected by a private army of Cuban soldiers,” if they continued to support Maduro over Guaidó, according to the Washington D.C. news site The Hill.
+Trump also warned members of Venezuela’s military that they would be “risking their future, risking their lives and Venezuela’s future for a man controlled by the Cuban military and protected by a private army of Cuban soldiers,” if they continued to support Maduro over Guaidó, according to the Washington, D.C., news site The Hill.

 And Trump also implied that military action by the United States remained a possibility, according to CNN, saying, “We seek a peaceful transition of power, but all options are open.”

-But Twitter users who responded to Rupar’s video were as fascinated by Trump’s difficulty in pronouncing “Venezuela” as by his warnings of possible military actions, with one even speculating that Trump was using the drug Adderall, as was claimed by a former Apprentice staff member, Inquisitr earlier noted.
+But Twitter users who responded to Rupar’s video were as fascinated by Trump’s difficulty in pronouncing “Venezuela” as by his warnings of possible military actions, with one even speculating that Trump was using the drug Adderall, as was claimed by a former Apprentice staff member, the Inquisitr earlier noted.

 He can't read, doesn't practice, and probably had dry mouth from the Adderall he popped.#AdderallAddictTrump